pavithracjs/atlassian-ui-library/docs/guides/00-contributing.md

 ## Open source contribution model

 We want to keep this model very simple.
-At its core, we make the assumptions that developers looking to contribute will look at the [`README.md`][readme] and thus, be directed to the [`CONTRIBUTING.md`][contributing].
-Even so, both of those files are widely known as convention in an open source project and developers will be able to direct themselves there.
+At its core, we make the assumption that developers looking to contribute will look at the [`README.md`][readme] and thus be directed to the [`CONTRIBUTING.md`][contributing].
+Both of these files are widely known as convention in open source projects and we think that developers will be able to direct themselves there.

 The process consists of:

 1. Raise an issue for discussion.
 This step may not even be necessary as this could all be done in a PR, depending on if the contributor is willing to lose work if the contribution doesn't get accepted.
 2. Submit a PR resolving the raised issue.

-This is super simple and the PR guidelines can be derived from the rest of our conventions and documentation.
-It's also compatible with the inter-team model, because, at the very worst, internal teams would still be able to follow this process.
+This is very simple and the PR guidelines can be derived from the rest of our conventions and documentation.
+This is also compatible with the inter-team model, because, at the very worst, internal teams would still be able to follow this process.

 The only real downsides here are that: